MonisaHassanAlvi/Restuarant-Management-System/README.md

 # Restuarant-Management-System
-A Web Based Application for food lovers to order meal online and make reservations at anytime.
+A Web Based Application for Food lovers to order meal online and make reservations at anytime.

 # Tools & Application
 - MySQL Server